HampusSiik/minesweeper-with-friends/doc/RAD.md

 #### Definition of done

 - [x] Make it possible to create a game with a unique id
-- [ ] Make it possible to set a password for the game
 - [x] Make it possible to set a username in the game

 ### Join a game